lapazyygeli/diverse-literature-hub/README.md

 Diverse-literature-hub enables users to:

 - Search for authors and view their books.
+Set to show only books with covers.

 To be implemented: